cbcrg/tcoffee/docs/tcoffee_manual.rst

 PLUG-INs:List OF EXTERNAL METHODS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Plug-In: Using Methods Integrated in T-Coffee
+Plug-In: Using methods integrated in T-Coffee
 ---------------------------------------------
 The following methods are external.
-They correspond to packages developped by other groups that you may want to run within T-Coffee.
-We are very open to extending these options and we welcome any request to ad an extra interface.
+They correspond to packages developed by other groups that you may want to run within T-Coffee.
+We are very open to extending these options and we welcome any request to add an extra interface.
 The following table lists the methods that can be used as plug-ins:

 ::